KhalilJouaneh/Property-Based-Testing-Jqwik/README.md

 [Jqwik's web site](https://jqwik.net/) contains a detailed, example-based [user guide](https://jqwik.net/docs/current/user-guide.html), as well as pointers to introductory material to PBT in general.
-The latest version of Jqwik is available in the [Maven Central Repository](https://search.maven.org/search?q=g:net.jqwik) and the source code can be found on [GitHub](https://github.com/jlink/jqwik).
-Both Gradle and Maven provide support for JUnit, and thus also for Jqwik.
-The starter code for this assignment contains a `gradle.build` file suitable building and testing Java applications with Jqwik.

 ## Learning Outcomes